-Cannabis vaping has become a more frequent pastime since tobacco vaping was implemented, and the vape pen became a thing.
-Manufacturers of Cannabis products for vaping have found this to be a sought-after method of using, and they have produced some unique apparatuses to do the deed.
+Cannabis vaping has become a frequent pastime since tobacco vaping and the vape pen became a thing.
+Manufacturers of Cannabis products for vaping have found this to be a sought-after method of use, and they have produced some unique apparatuses to do the deed.

-Vaping Cannabis affords you the luxury of enjoying weed and not exposing yourself to the odor that comes with smoking marijuana.
+Vaping Cannabis affords you the luxury of enjoying weed and not exposing yourself to the odor of smoking marijuana.
 And we all know; it does have a distinct smell!
-The vaporizer is the apparatus used, and it can be used with cannabis oils, concentrates, and weed.
-The experience is optimized; by trying many strains and products; vaped while not being offensive, especially if you are vaping in public.
+The vaporizer is the apparatus.
+Its use consists of Cannabis oils, Cannabis concentrates, and weed.
+The experience is optimal by trying many strains and products.
+Vaping in public while not being offensive.
+These are all positive events dealing with vaping.
 It is virtually undetectable!

-A saliva test is more telling as it can present positive Cannabis components after vaping, as long as 29 days.
-If you choose to give a hair sample for testing, the positive result manifests even after 90 days of vaping.
+A saliva test is more telling as it can present positive Cannabis components after vaping for as long as 29 days.
+If you give a hair sample for testing, the positive result manifests even after 90 days of vaping.

-Should you be an occasional or frequent vaper of Cannabis, these facts can be of great benefit to you.
-The chances of you being detected and brought up for cannabis components in your system are great depending; on which test sample is used.
+These facts can significantly benefit you if you are an occasional or frequent vaper of Cannabis.
+The chances of you being detected and brought up for cannabis components in your system depend on which test sample is used.
 A blood sample is less telling than a urine or saliva sample.

 It is a discreet way to enjoy your high though it creates issues should your company decide to do drug testing.
 If you do vape cannabis for medical reasons, it is your responsibility to inform your superiors.
 If used for recreational reasons, the likelihood of it being in your system creates a problem.